Muffinman989/cvcode/content/experiences/samsung.md

 ##### Patents

-* Name: ""
+* Name: "Apparatus for BlendShape Retargeting"
-* Role: Co-inventor with 7 other colleagues as part of the 3D Avatar Generation at Samsung
+* Inventors: Luca Gagliano (50%) and Dustin Dos Santos (50%) as part of the 3D Avatar Generation at Samsung
 * Status: Pending

 ##### References